WellSys/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 For the creation of our extract of columns containing means and standard deviations, we relied on the information in Analysis Data Summary, above, and subsetted the merged data set by selecting those measurement and analysis data columns that contained the string 'mean' or the string 'std'.

-This resulted in an extract data set having the following characteristics.
+This resulted in an extract data set, first_tidy_data_set, having the following characteristics.

         Column Name                             Column Number           Source
         Observation_Number                      1                       Serial by row